schoeberl/chisel-lab/lab2/README.md

  * Click *Import Project*, or on a running IntelliJ: *File - New - Project from Existing Source...*
  * Navigate to ```.../chisel-lab/lab2``` and select the file ```build.sbt```, press *Open*
- * Make sure to select a JDK 1.8
+ * Make sure to select a JDK 1.8 or later
  * Press OK on the next dialog box

 ### A Majority Voter